Kami/libcloud-drivers/docs/getting_started.md

 You can download the package directly from [PyPi][pypi].
 The name of the package is "stratuslab-libcloud-drivers".
-The "apache-libcloud" and "stratuslab-client" packages are also required.
+The "apache-libcloud" and "stratuslab-client" packages along with their dependencies are also required.
+Using pip is very strongly recommended.

 Configuring the StratusLab Client
 =================================

 The StratusLab command line client must be configured.
+Use the command `stratus-copy-config` to copy an example configuration file into place.
+The command will print the location of your configuration file.
+The example configuration file contains extensive documentation on the parameters.
+Edit the file and put in your credentials and cloud endpoints.

-See the [StratusLab documentation][sl-docs] for instructions on how to do this.
+More detailed documentation can be found in the [StratusLab documentation][sl-docs] area on the website.

 Using the Driver